khkhiu/khkhiu.github.io/_posts/2021-09-04-SMU-LIT-Hackathon-2021.md

 <strong>Problem statements</strong>

 ***
-The problem statements were split in to the following themes:
+The team that I was in,CodeBrigade, investigated the following themes:

 <strong>Theme 1: Rise of Asia</strong>